Samarinda: Economy

 Since 2004, trade has been the engine of Samarinda's economic growth.
 It is also driven by the large amount of logging and oil extraction companies based there.
 Similar to Balikpapan, many national logging companies are based in Samarinda.
 There are many abandoned coal mines in Samarinda.
 Coal mining used to be very popular in Samarinda.
 However, the Indonesian government revoked many mining licenses due to the use of illegal chemicals and machinery.

 Tourism sector also plays an important role in Samarinda's economy; it attracted over 2,000 international tourists and 1.2 million domestic tourists in 2019, making Samarinda the 2nd most popular tourists destination in East Kalimantan.
 In 2020, agriculture constituted only 2 per cent of GDP, and consists of growing flower varieties (rose, jasmine, orchid) and fruits (pomelo citrus fruit).

+Banking

+As of 2024, there are 42 banks operated in Samarinda.
+The head office of Regional development bank, Bankaltimtara located in the city.

 Commerce

 Samarinda is home to several malls and traditional markets.
 Among them include Samarinda Morning Market, Segiri Market, Samarinda Central Plaza, Mal Lembuswana, and Big Mall Samarinda.